Sharing your MDI Data

 The MDI 101 presentation covers the basics of the survey and provides the context new audiences need to understand what it measures and why it is important.
 Labeled slides are included for you to add your own MDI data.

-The Data Slides, available shortly after the release of MDI School District & Community Reports, turn your local MDI data into slides ready for presentation.
+Shortly after the release of the MDI School District & Community Reports, Data Slides containing your local MDI data are available to download from your district’s report page under the section “Sharing Your Data.”
 We recommend choosing to present a more limited set of data points that match the story you are building.